otissv/dj/README.md

 -------

 1. Install Comapass.
 Instructions at http://compass-style.org/
-2. Clone this repo or downlaod from  into you project.
+2. Clone this repo git clone https://github.com/otissv/dj.git or downlaod from https://github.com/otissv/dj/archive/master.zip and unzip into you project.
 3. At the top of your web project .scss file add  @import "dj";

 [Demo]